Air France Flight 358: Passenger class action

 Within a few days of the accident, a class action suit was filed on behalf of all passengers on board by representative plaintiff Suzanne Deak to the Ontario Superior Court of Justice.
 The attorneys representing Deak and the passengers were Gary R. Will and Paul Miller from Will Barristers in Toronto.
 The plaintiffs sought payments for general and aggravated damages in the amount of $75 million, and payments for special damages and pecuniary damages in the amount of $250 million.
 A second class action lawsuit was also filed by plaintiffs Sahar Alqudsi and Younis Qawasmi (her husband) for $150 million a few days later.
 Ultimately, both suits were consolidated because only one lawsuit was allowed to proceed to court.

-In December 2009, a $12 million settlement agreement was reached between Air France and the class.
+In December 2009, a $12 million settlement was reached between Air France and the class representing 184 of the 297 passengers (no crew members included) aboard Flight 358, for a total of $12 million.
+Air France agreed to pay $10 million and was released from passengers' claims stemming from the accident, according to the judgment's summary.
+Airbus and Goodrich, the company that made the emergency evacuation system on the plane, agreed to pay $1.65 million, and claims against them in a lawsuit were released.
 The settlement resolved the claims of 184 passengers and their families; 45 other passengers had opted out of the suit, while 68 others had already agreed to a settlement with Air France.

-Air France stated that it would not lose any money from the lawsuits as it is covered by its insurers.
-Air France did not provide further contacts and assistance to those who retained counsel of the lawsuit until an agreement has been made between both sides' lawyers.